dmitry-procoders/pizza-project/README.md

 # Pizza Delivery Service Architecture Overview

-## Introduction
+## Architecture Overview

-The architecture of the pizza delivery service is designed for scalability and modularity, addressing specific functionalities for efficient operation.
-It incorporates two primary components: front-end applications and a back-end API.
+The architecture of the pizza delivery service is designed to be both scalable and modular, catering to the specific functionalities required for efficient operation.
+This system architecture is structured around two main components: the front-end applications and the back-end API.

-## Front-End Applications
+### Front-End Applications

-Developed using the React framework, the system includes two distinct front-end applications:
+The system features two front-end applications, both developed using the React framework.
+React is chosen for its efficiency in building interactive user interfaces, its component-based architecture, and its wide ecosystem, which supports rapid development and maintenance.
+The two applications likely serve distinct user roles:

-- **Customer Order Application**: A user-friendly interface for customers to place orders, browse the menu, customize orders, make payments, and track delivery status.
+- **Customer Order Application**: Designed for the end-users who place orders.
+It provides a user-friendly interface for menu browsing, order customization, payment, and tracking delivery status.

-- **Kitchen Application**: Designed for kitchen staff to manage and update the status of orders.
+- **Kitchen Application**: Intended for the kitchen staff, enabling them to manage orders, update kitchen statuses.

-React's efficiency in building interactive UIs, its component-based architecture, and a wide ecosystem support rapid development and maintenance.

-## Back-End API
+### Back-End API

-The API, built with the NestJS framework, emphasizes scalability, TypeScript's reliability, and efficient asynchronous operation handling.
-It's crucial for real-time data processing in delivery services.
-The API's modular structure comprises several key modules:
+The back-end functionality is handled by an API developed with the NestJS framework.
+NestJS is selected for its scalability, its use of TypeScript (enhancing code reliability and maintainability), and its efficient handling of asynchronous operations, which is crucial for real-time data processing in a delivery service.
+The API is designed with a modular structure, comprising the following key modules:

-- **Order Module**: Handles order placements, updates, and status tracking, interfacing with Pizza and Billing modules.
+- **Order Module**: Manages order placements, updates, and status tracking.
+It interfaces with the Pizza and Billing modules to process orders and handle payments.

-- **Kitchen Module**: Manages the preparation of orders, communicating with the Order module for updates.
+- **Kitchen Module**: Oversees the preparation of orders, from dough preparation to baking.
+It communicates with the Order module to receive preparation requests and updates the order status accordingly.

-- **Pizza Module**: Responsible for menu management, ensuring up-to-date and accurate information is displayed in the customer application.
+- **Pizza Module**: Responsible for menu management, including pizza options, ingredients, and customization features.
+This module ensures that the customer application displays up-to-date and accurate menu information.

-- **Delivery Module**: Oversees the assignment of delivery personnel and tracks deliveries to ensure timely arrivals.
+- **Delivery Module**: Handles the assignment of delivery personnel, tracking of deliveries, and status updates to ensure timely delivery to customers.
+It interacts with the Order module to fetch delivery details.

-- **Billing Module**: Manages payment processing, including invoice generation and payment tracking.
+- **Billing Module**: Manages payment processing, including invoice generation, payment tracking, and confirmation of payment status.
+It works closely with the Order module to secure order payments.

-Each module consists of controllers, services, and entities for the TypeORM database, promoting a clear separation of concerns and codebase maintainability.
+Each module in the NestJS API consists of controllers, services, and entities for the TypeORM database, facilitating a clear separation of concerns and enhancing the maintainability of the codebase.
+Controllers handle incoming requests and responses, services contain the business logic, and entities define the database models.

-## Architecture Benefits
-This architecture facilitates efficient development and future expansion.
-Its modular approach allows for easy updates and new feature additions without disrupting existing functionalities, making it suitable for the dynamic needs of a pizza delivery service.
+This architecture supports efficient development and future expansion.
+The modular approach allows for easy updates and addition of new features without disrupting the existing system functionality, making it well-suited for the dynamic requirements of a pizza delivery service.

-# State Machine Description
+## State Machine

-## Overview
-The state machine describes the lifecycle of an order from receipt to completion or cancellation.

-## States

-- **Pending**: The initial state post-order receipt, awaiting online payment initiation.
-- **Awaiting Billing**: Indicates waiting for customer payment completion if not done immediately.
-- **Cancelled**: Orders move here if not paid within 30 minutes or if the customer refuses acceptance upon delivery.
+The state machine for a pizza delivery service can be described through a series of states from the moment an order is received until it is either completed or cancelled.
+Here's a brief description of each state in the process:

+- **Pending**: This is the initial state of an order when it is first received.
+At this point, the order has been placed but not yet paid for online.
+The system awaits payment initiation from the customer.

+- **Awaiting Billing**: If the customer chooses not to pay online immediately, the order transitions to this state.
+The system is waiting for the customer to complete the payment.
+This state underscores the necessity for timely payment to proceed with the order preparation.

+- **Cancelled**: An order moves to this state under two conditions:
+  - If the customer does not complete the payment within 30 minutes of the order being placed and being in the "Awaiting Billing" state.
+  - If the customer refuses to accept the order upon delivery, indicating a rejection of the transaction or delivery issues.

-- **Confirmed**: Marks the successful payment and official acceptance of the order for preparation.
+- **Confirmed**: Once the customer completes the payment within the specified 30-minute window, the order status is updated to "Confirmed."
+This state indicates that the payment has been successfully processed, and the order is officially accepted for preparation.

-- **Preparing**: The phase of making the pizza, including all preparation steps.
+- **Preparing**: Following confirmation, the order enters the "Preparing" state, where the pizza is being made.
+This includes all steps of preparation, from dough stretching to topping application and baking.

-- **Ready for Pickup**: Indicates the pizza is ready for delivery personnel.
+- **Ready for Pickup**: After the pizza is prepared, the order status is updated to "Ready for Pickup."
+This state indicates that the pizza is ready to be handed off to the delivery personnel.
+It is the transitional phase before the delivery process begins.

-- **Delivery**: The order is being delivered to the customer's location.
+- **Delivery**: The order is in the "Delivery" state when it is out for delivery to the customer's location.
+This state encompasses the journey of the pizza from the store to the customer's doorstep.

-- **Completed**: Final state upon customer acceptance, concluding the transaction successfully.
+- **Completed**: If the customer accepts the order upon delivery, it is moved to the "Completed" state.
+This indicates that the transaction has been successfully finalized, and the delivery process is concluded satisfactorily.

-Each state represents a specific phase in the delivery process, aiding in efficient order management.
+Each state in this machine represents a specific phase in the pizza delivery process, providing clear indicators of progress and facilitating efficient management of orders from receipt to completion or cancellation.